usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 As commenters noted, WCAG 2.1 is designed to be technology neutral, which will help ensure accessibility for mobile apps.
-Although the Section 508 Standards include some additional requirements like interoperability that are not required by WCAG, 67 WCAG 2.1 Level AA includes specific success criteria related to mobile app accessibility.
-These success criteria address challenges such as touch target size, orientation, and motion actuation, among others.
-68 Therefore, the Department believes that WCAG 2.1 Level AA is a robust framework for mobile app accessibility.
+Although the Section 508 Standards include some additional requirements like interoperability that are not required by WCAG, {% fn 67 %} WCAG 2.1 Level AA includes specific success criteria related to mobile app accessibility.
+These success criteria address challenges such as touch target size, orientation, and motion actuation, among others. {% fn 68 %} Therefore, the Department believes that WCAG 2.1 Level AA is a robust framework for mobile app accessibility.

 The Department also received comments indicating that certain requirements under WCAG 2.1 Level AA may not be applicable to mobile apps or conventional electronic documents and subpart H of this part should therefore set forth exceptions for those success criteria.
-The Access Board faced similar concerns when it promulgated its Section 508 Standards.
-69 Accordingly, the Section 508 Standards indicate that “non-Web documents” and “non-Web software,” which include conventional electronic documents and mobile apps, do not have to comply with the following WCAG 2.0 Success Criteria: 2.4.1 Bypass Blocks, 2.4.5 Multiple Ways, 3.2.3 Consistent Navigation, and 3.2.4 Consistent Identification.
-70 W3C has provided guidance on how these and other WCAG success criteria can be applied to non-web information and communications technologies, including conventional electronic documents and mobile apps.
-71
+The Access Board faced similar concerns when it promulgated its Section 508 Standards. {% fn 69 %} Accordingly, the Section 508 Standards indicate that “non-Web documents” and “non-Web software,” which include conventional electronic documents and mobile apps, do not have to comply with the following WCAG 2.0 Success Criteria: 2.4.1 Bypass Blocks, 2.4.5 Multiple Ways, 3.2.3 Consistent Navigation, and 3.2.4 Consistent Identification. {% fn 70 %} W3C has provided guidance on how these and other WCAG success criteria can be applied to non-web information and communications technologies, including conventional electronic documents and mobile apps. {% fn 71 %}

 The Department understands that some WCAG 2.1 Level AA success criteria may not apply to conventional electronic documents and mobile apps directly as written, but the